MicrosoftDocs/azure-docs/articles/data-factory/copy-activity-performance.md

 ### Data Integration Units

-A Data Integration Unit (DIU) is a measure that represents the power of a single unit in Azure Data Factory.
+A Data Integration Unit (DIU) is a measure that represents the power of a single unit in Azure Data Factory and Synapse Analytics pipelines.
 Power is a combination of CPU, memory, and network resource allocation.
 DIU only applies to [Azure integration runtime](concepts-integration-runtime.md#azure-integration-runtime).
 DIU does not apply to [self-hosted integration runtime](concepts-integration-runtime.md#self-hosted-integration-runtime).
 [Learn more here](copy-activity-performance-features.md#data-integration-units).

 ### Self-hosted integration runtime scalability